ythea/repulsive-curves/README.md

 cmake ..
 make -j4
 ```
-We highly recommend using Clang to build the project.
+We highly recommend using Clang to build the project (for example `CC=clang CXX=clang++ cmake ..`).
 Building with GCC/G++ is possible, but will require a different set of warnings to be suppressed.

 The code can then be run:
 ```